FTBpro/count-von-count/README.md

    >
    >User_5678: { reads: 1 }

-3. ###simple count - multiple objects of different types We also want to know how many `reads` each `Post` received.
+###3. simple count - multiple objects of different types
+   We also want to know how many `reads` each `Post` received.

    We add the following configuration for `Post` object under the `reads` action, and we add a 'post' id to the query string parameters.